Chelsea Wolfe: 2010–2012: The Grime and the Glow and Apokalypsis

-2012–present: Sargent House
+2012–2022: Sargent House

 In 2012, Wolfe covered five songs by British anarcho-punk band Rudimentary Peni, and issued them as A Tribute To Rudimentary Peni on February 17 as a free download via Pendu Sound.
 She later rerecorded the Peni songs with her band at Southern Studios in London, and released them as an EP, Prayer for the Unborn, in January 2013 on Southern Records.

 Wolfe signed with the label Sargent House in 2012 to release her third album.
 Unknown Rooms: A Collection of Acoustic Songs was released on October 16, 2012, and featured a more folk-oriented sound, as opposed to her earlier work, which had been heavily centered on droning electric guitars and distortion.
 The acoustic album contained "'once-orphaned' songs", according to Wolfe.
 On July 28, 2012, the first single, "The Way We Used To", was premiered on NPR.
 On September 20, the second single, "Appalachia," was premiered on The Fader.

 Wolfe released a live album, Live at Roadburn, on September 28, 2012, recorded that April 12 at the Roadburn Festival in Tilburg, Netherlands.
 Wolfe's fourth studio album, Pain Is Beauty, was released September 3, 2013, as well as an album trailer, followed by a supporting North American tour.
 During 2013 and 2014, Wolfe released two split 7-inch singles with King Dude, Sing Songs Together... and Sing More Songs Together..., and a live EP, Chelsea Wolfe Folkadelphia Session May 31, 2014.

 Wolfe also contributed guest vocals to the American post-metal band Russian Circles' fifth studio album, Memorial, released in October 2013.
 Wolfe and Russian Circles toured Europe together in late 2013.

 In 2014, she released a long-form film, Lone, featuring music from Pain Is Beauty and directed by Mark Pellington.

 "Carrion Flowers", "Iron Moon" and "After the Fall" were released as the second, third and the fourth singles, respectively, from her fourth album, Abyss (2015).
 Abyss featured Wolfe exploring neofolk and electronic music and embracing more of her heavy metal influences.

 On April 1, 2016, Wolfe released the non-album 7-inch single "Hypnos", preceded by a music video on March 22.
 In January 2017, she announced a UK/European tour to begin in April.